 Provide a Water Source for Birds and Other Wildlife

-Not only does a small pond or birdbath provide a nice visual touch in the garden, it is also a water source and habitat for birds, frogs and toads, butterflies, bees, and other pollinators.
+Not only does a small pond or birdbath provide a nice visual touch in the garden, but it is also a water source and habitat for birds, frogs and toads, butterflies, bees, and other pollinators.

 This encourages a more natural landscape and makes your yard an inviting space.
 It is also a great teaching aid for children!